quiltdata/quilt/docs/api.md

 quilt.build('USER/PKG') # create new, empty packckage
 from quilt.data.USER import PKG as pkg pkg._set(['data'], pd.DataFrame(data=[1, 2, 3]))
+pkg._set(['foo'], "example.txt")
 quilt.build('USER/PKG', pkg)
 ```
 This adds a child node named `data` to the new empty package, with the new DataFrame as its value.
-Then, it persists this change by building the package with the new contents.
+Then it adds the contents of `example.txt` to a node called `foo`.
+Finally, it commits this change to disk by building the package with the modified object.

+See [the examples repo](https://github.com/quiltdata/examples) for additional usage examples.